 Effect: You actually were a mage prior to your Embrace.
 The loss of your magick is a deeply painful thing and your feelings towards your sire are likely seriously conflicted at best.
 However, your former state is not without benefits.

 • First, you know just as much about Awakened society as any recently-minted mage can reasonably be expected to.
 You know the faces, personalities, hangouts, and common rumors about many local Awakened—and they know yours.
 They regard you with pity if you’ve tried to maintain good relations with them, or they fear you for your knowledge of their society’s secrets if you haven’t.

-• Finally, you may purchase Status among a former mage cabal.
+• You may purchase Status among a former mage cabal.
 You’re no longer one of them, but they’ll come to your aid—and expect you to come to theirs.
-You may also buy a senior mage who taught you magick as a Mentor (and who likely deeply mourns what’s become of their former apprentice).

 In addition to the above Loresheets, there are a number of New Orleans/Blood & Bourbon-unique ones that players and the GM have has ideas for but hasn’t yet written up.
 If players are interested in potentially taking any of the below, hit up the GM and he’ll do so.